 A 2012 study revealed that six percent of pregnant women in the U.S. use illicit drugs.
 Rehab for pregnant women is widely available.
-However, the stigma associated with drugs and alcohol abuse during pregnancy is a common barrier to treatment.
+However, the stigma associated with drug and alcohol abuse during pregnancy is a common barrier to treatment.

 If you’re pregnant and have an addiction, you might be wondering how it will affect your unborn child.
 Any substance you consume while pregnant can pass through the placenta and be shared with your baby.
 Babies in the womb can also develop addictions with continued exposure to opioids.
+Drugs and alcohol increase the potential for complications in pregnant women.
+According to the National Institute on Drug Abuse, women with an addiction and a concurrent mental health disorder are at the greatest risk of having pregnancy complications.

 When a prenatal child dies prior to the 24th week of pregnancy, it’s considered a miscarriage.
 Up to 15 percent of all pregnancies terminate in miscarriage.
 These events can result from genetics, infections, diseases, eating disorders, and alcohol or drug abuse.